-Collaborate with the Research Committee and the External Policy and Relations Committee on the development of policy, as well as documents related to policy, such as position statements and research-practice documents.
+- Collaborate with the Research Committee and the External Policy and Relations Committee on the development of policy, as well as documents related to policy, such as position statements and research-practice documents. - · Select JRST articles for the NARST/NSTA Annual Research Worth Reading Recognition..

-· Select JRST articles for NSTA reading list.
+1. Select articles from the last JRST volume, to be recognized at the Annual Conference (see below), completing this work towards the beginning of each year.

-- 1. Select articles from the last JRST volume, to be made available to members of NSTA (see below), completing this work towards the beginning of each year. - Collaborate in an ongoing way with members of other committees and with the NSTA Research Director to develop and publish documents that have broad appeal to multiple audiences, including teachers and policymakers.
+2. Collaborate in an ongoing way with members of other committees and with the NSTA Research Director to develop and publish documents that have broad appeal to multiple audiences, including teachers and policymakers.